How Do You Properly Cure Pal Tiya Premium?

 A proper cure takes several days in the presence of moisture.

 On the first day, after you are finished sculpting, wrap your sculpture tightly in plastic (shopping bags are perfect for this) so the water in it doesn't evaporate.
+DO NOT place wet towels over your sculpture for the first day!!

 The second day it will be the consistency of a soft wood and you may continue to sculpt or carve on your work.
 When wrapping it up on the second day, place wet towels on it and then recover with plastic.